CRNHV/FoodTracker/README.md

         - Contains the blazor wasm project.
     - ZXingBlazor
         - Contains the blazor component for the barcode scanner, original repo is https://github.com/densen2014/ZXingBlazor

-## The provider
-This project has been build with an API which isn't public.
-As such the provider implementation is a private repository.